YosysHQ-Docs/yosys-cmd-ref/source/cmd/synth_intel_alm.rst

             -family <family>
                 target one of:
                 "cyclonev"    - Cyclone V (default)
-                "arriav"      - Arria V (non-GZ)
-                "cyclone10gx" - Cyclone 10GX

-            -vqm <file>
-                write the design to the specified Verilog Quartus Mapping File.
-Writing of an output file is omitted if this parameter is not specified.
-Implies -quartus.

             -noflatten
                 do not flatten design before synthesis; useful for per-module area statistics

-            -quartus
-                output a netlist using Quartus cells instead of MISTRAL_* cells

             -dff
                 pass DFFs to ABC to perform sequential logic optimisations